Page last updated on 26 July 2021 at 3pm

 Deaths are currently being registered by telephone appointment ONLY until further notice.
 To make an appointment, please call 0300 500 8080.

-All 12 of our recycling centres for household waste currently remain open (8am - 4pm daily).
-However, during the national lockdown we encourage residents to follow the Government’s ‘Stay at Home’ advice and only visit if it is essential.
+All 12 of our recycling centres for household waste currently remain open (8am - 8pm daily).

 Please note only pre-booked vehicles are allowed access to our West Bridgford Recycling Centre.
 Book a slot online.